How I Naturally Got Rid of Lice in My Kids' Hair (Almost Instantly) Without Insecticides

 5. Clean the Environment

-Repeat the oil protocol 3–4 days later, and again after another 3–4 days.
+• Repeat the oil protocol 3–4 days later, and again for the 3rd and final time after another 3–4 days.
+This ensures accidental misses or any late hatchers are taken care of.

-Continue until no lice or nits are found in the hair.
+• Continue (if needed) until no lice or nits are found in the hair.

 For Us: